kumaratul60/DPS-Editor/README.md

-• Developed a web app containing doc, pdf, spredsheet editor using concept of syncfusion,and Material-UI.
+• Developed a Single Page Application (SPA)(https://en.wikipedia.org/wiki/Single-page_application) web app containing doc, pdf, spredsheet editor using concept of syncfusion,and
+Material-UI.

 • Use router concept from this user can land on own